§ 3901 Legislative intent.

 (4) By the appointment of a guardian pursuant to § 3901 of Title 12.

-(5) By a social service worker on probable cause of death or immediate and irreparable physical injury pursuant to § 3907 of this title.
+(5) By a family service specialist on probable cause of death or immediate and irreparable physical injury pursuant to § 3907 of this title.

 § 3907 Probable cause of death or immediate and irreparable physical injury.